 However, you have clicked yourself into these deliciously easy fluffy cinnamon rolls.
 And I reckon you want the recipe?
 Alright.

 Mix the dry ingredients in a large bowl – flour, sugar, salt and cardamom.
 In a medium saucepan, melt butter, pour the milk in and wait until the mixture is lukewarm.
 This is very important or else the yeast wake.
 Mine was at 38C (100F).
+Mix the milk with crumbled up fresh yeast.
+If you can’t find fresh yeast – you can use 7g dry (read more thoroughly about it here).
 Pour the butter and milk into the flour mixture along with one egg.

 Knead together.
-If you’ve got a stand mixer – good for you – I, on the other hand, still have to use a hand mixer.
+Using a stand or hand mixer.
 This is also a very important step, as you have to mix until the dough is fluffy and no longer clings to the bowl.
-But, you don’t want to add more flour that absolutely necessary, as more flour means denser buns – which you obviously don’t want.
+About 10 minutes.
+You don’t want to add more flour that absolutely necessary, as more flour means denser buns – which you obviously don’t want.

 However, if you measure exactly like the recipe below, you shouldn’t need to add or subtract anything, I never do.
 Add a little flour on top, and place a kitchen towel or plastic wrap over the bowl.
 Leave it in a warm place (or at least not ice cold and drafty!) for about 1-1,5 hours, until the dough has doubled in size.